cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 ### Treating Attachment Disturbance: The Three Pillars

-**Treating Attachment Disturbance: The Three Pillars**

-The following summarizes the text on the "Three Pillars" approach to treating adult attachment disturbances.
 This method has evolved over the last 20 years and consists of three components: (1) Ideal Parent Figure protocol, (2) fostering metacognitive skills, and (3) promoting collaborative behavior in treatment.

 **The First Pillar: The Ideal Parent Figure Protocol**

-Background and Core Assumptions:
+**Background and Core Assumptions**:
 - Attachment research suggests that attachment representations and internal working models develop between 12 to 20 months of age.
 - Representation of attachment, not attachment behavior itself, is the focus for treatment intervention.
 - Mental imagery contributes directly to the development of new, positive internal representations and a healthy internal working model of secure attachment.